What is it?

-Once you have created your learning object, it is accessed via a hyperlink or embedded in a website, for example a duo module.
+Once you have created a learning object or webpage, it is accessed via a hyperlink or embedded in a website (for example a duo module).

 What do you need?

-- Desktop or laptop with Flash installed (note that the Xerte learning objects do not need Flash to run)
+- Desktop or laptop with Flash installed (note that the Xerte projects do not need Flash to run)

 - Up-to-date browser

 - Fast internet connection (if you will be uploading your own audio/video files)

 Xerte’s responsive webpage (Bootstrap) template allows you to quickly design a website, including multi-media and click-through content.
 Xerte’s interactive learning objects are are most effective for learning that benefits from multi-media elements, opportunities to practice or test knowledge, and investigation and exploration.
 They offer easy integration of textual, audio and video materials with active learning, making it ideal for online learning and blended learning or flipped classes, as well as for development, training and instructional materials.